 stat command has two options that allow you to customize the output according to your needs:

 The difference between these two options is that when two or more files are used as operants

 --format automatically adds a newline after each operand’s output.
 The

 --printf interprets backslash escapes.

 There are many format directives for files and file systems that can be used with

-For example, to view only the type of the file you would use:
+For example, to view only the type of the file, you would run:

 stat --format="%F" /dev/null

 You can combine any number of formatting directives and optionally use custom separators between them.
 The separator can be a single character or a string:

 To interpret special characters like newline or tab, use the